elgatosf/streamdeck/README.md

 ## 🚀 Quick Start

-We recommend using [our CLI tool](https://github.com/elgatosf/cli) when building Stream Deck plugins which will guide you through creating a sample "counter" plugin, and scaffold everything required to run a plugin in a local environment.
+We recommend using the [`@elgato/cli`](https://github.com/elgatosf/cli) tool for building Stream Deck plugins as this provides all scaffolding required to get started with a sample "Counter" plugin.

-1. Install our CLI tool, available from npm.
+Install the CLI.

 ```bash
 npm install -g @elgato/cli
 ```

-2. Once installed, run the `create` command to initialize the creation wizard.
+Once installed, run the `create` command to initialize the creation wizard.

 ```
 streamdeck create